dbddv01/GPT-Sequencer.github.io/query_document_sequence.md

 #### Uploading and Embedding a Document
 1. **Starting the Process:**

-    - Click on `Upload Text` in the GPT Sequencer interface to upload a new document.
+    - Under **Library Tab**, Click on `Upload Text` in the GPT Sequencer interface to upload a new document.

      ![Starting the Process](/images/200_ingestpdf_upload.png)